 One gorgeous crystal on the vanity or even on a stand on top of the toilet can add incredible sparkle to your bathroom decor.
 Imagine the candlelight light reflecting off the crystal in the semi-dark and you can almost feel the heat.
 Pictured above is a natural amethyst geode crystal cluster.

-If you choose one design piece from each of the four ancient elements, your bathroom will achieve balance.
+If you choose one design piece from each of the four ancient elements, your bathroom will achieve balance without breaking the bank.
 “Remember, keep it simple and understated,” Kathleen says.
 “That way, you’re more likely to end up with the spa-like bathroom of your dreams.”